 - White and Painted Trillium, Wild Strawberry, Pussytoes, Early Saxifrage, and Two-leaved Toothwort are usually beginning to bloom at this time.
 Viewing of spring ephemeral (quickly fading) wildflowers is still good before full leaf-out casts the forest floor in shadow.
 Look for Red Trilliums and later in the month Jack-in-the-Pulpits.
 Take a whiff.
 These plants use their colour and surprising putrid odour to lure pollinator flies with the false promise of rotting meat.

-- The moon goes gallivanting again, meeting up with Mercury the morning of the 13th, and visiting with Venus at dusk on the 17th.
+- A different sort of blue moon appears on the 18th, joining Jupiter to the east on the 19th.
 And if you have a nice, clear sunset, you can look for the legendary green flash.